phonaputer/hands_on_go/pre_assignment/README.md

 For Docker and Docker-Compose, you can install them by following the instructions at the following link.
 Installing in this way will include both `docker` and `docker-compose`: https://docs.docker.com/get-docker/

-## Ok, I'm ready for the assignment.
-What is it?
+# What is the assignment?

 The pre-assignment for this course is to write a simple HTTP server application with one endpoint for "Get User."
 This endpoint should select a row from a MySQL table by ID and return the data in JSON format in the response body.